markboydcode/radius-syntax-collab/src/main/resources/README.md

 item and you can now define RADIUS Clients, set the port on which to listen for requests, enable the RADIUS server, and press the Save button.

-You'll immediately see log entries in catalina.out that show the RADIUS server starting up:
+You'll immediately see log entries in catalina.out that show the RADIUS server starting up.
+Some parts have been snipped out in the content below to make it more clear:

     27-Jan-2015 09:33:18.604 INFO [RADIUS-RadiusServiceStarter] <snip/> RADIUS Config Changed.
 Loading...
     27-Jan-2015 09:33:18.605 INFO [RADIUS-RadiusServiceStarter] <snip/> --- Loaded Config ---